BREAKING NEWS: Shots fired after vehicle stopped on Route 33, near Mill Road

 7:26 p.m. -- The New York State Police helicopter has arrived on the scene (photo below).

 7:17 p.m. -- Police are indicating that at least a dozen shots have been fired, all by the suspect.
-His location is believed to be behind a tree near the New York State Thruway.
+His location is believed to be in a wooded area behind a tree east of Mill Road near the New York State Thruway.

 6:53 p.m. -- Genesee County's Emergency Response Team has been dispatched to the scene.